News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 Trudeau ducked as Freeland threw one of the rocks that had recently landed in the room from the riot.

-“I think we need to go back to abortion, he said, it is our go-to move,” Trudeau said.
+“I think we need to go back to abortion,” he said.
+“It is our go-to move.”

 Freeland nodded sagely.

-When Barton bitterly explained that the Cons weren’t going to do anything about abortion, Blair suggested that they should use the gaslighting technique and accuse the Conservatives of trying to ban fourth-trimester abortions.
+When Barton bitterly explained that the Conservatives weren’t going to do anything about abortion, Blair suggested that they should use the gaslighting technique and accuse the Conservatives of trying to ban fourth-trimester abortions.

 “Like when the kids are in the crib?”
 Housefather asked.

-“No, no,” said Trudeau, said, “Just say something pompous about never restricting a woman's right to good abortion vibes, and if they object, just start huffing, and if they get really bad, just start waving a coathanger around and scream, “Is this what you want?’
+“No, no,” said Trudeau, “Just say something pompous about never restricting a woman’s right to good abortion vibes, and if they object, just start huffing, and if they get really bad, just start waving a coathanger around and scream, ‘Is this what you want?’”

 Anand, looking out the window, said that the rioters had taken away Jagmeet’s skateboard and were hitting him with it.